roger-ui/WaveWriter-Audio-Waveform-Generator-/README.md

 ### Licence

 WaveFileGenerator is licensed under the MIT License.
-The software as a whole is provided under this license.

-See LICENSE in this repository for details.
+See [LICENCE](https://github.com/roger-ui/WaveWriter-Audio-Waveform-Generator-/blob/master/LICENSE.txt) in this repository for details.